-The question of whether more is always better when it comes to filtration is a common concern.
+When it comes to oil filtration, many people often wonder if more is always better.
 The answer isn’t as simple as you might think.
-It has been proven that cleaner oil decreases bearing and machine wear, thus increasing equipment life expectancy.
-However, there are issues to consider when striving for very low ISO cleanliness codes.
+It has been proven that cleaner oil decreases bearing and machine wear, increasing equipment life expectancy, but there are some things to consider when trying to meet ISO cleanliness codes.